 You should seriously consider speaking with a real estate attorney in the area where the real estate is located.
 There are many claims that relate to real estate and "interference" that should be considered based on the facts.
-Once the claims are determined, a Complaint would need to be filed in...Read more »
+Once the claims are determined, a Complaint would need to be...Read more »

 I am interested in properties at Sherriff Sales but want to know if anyone can represent me to approach the owners and buy these properties ahead of sales to avoid bidding situation.
 If so, how do you charge your fee?